Dr Nicki Grint

 BVM BVS BVMedSci MRCVS

 Lydia graduated from Nottingham Vet School in 2014.
-She has worked for 6 years as a first opinion small animal vet in a small animal primary care and referral hospital.
+She worked for 6 years as a first opinion small animal vet in a small animal primary care and referral hospital, before joining VVS in June 2020.

 Hannah graduated from the University of Bristol in 2015 achieving first-class honours in the combined degree of Veterinary Nursing and Bioveterinary Science.
 She undertook her clinical training in both first opinion and referral environments.
 Upon graduation, Hannah worked at a small animal referral centre as a multi-disciplinary nurse.
 Hannah then spent 1.5 years working in emergency and critical care as a night nurse, supporting the OOHs team with both presenting primary emergencies and the management of hospitalised referral cases.